marcosvbs/scorecaster/README.md

   before kickoff**.
 - **Automatic scoring** — results are fetched from FIFA and points are awarded the moment a match is decided.
 No manual data entry.
-- **Live general ranking** with a deterministic tiebreak chain (points → exact hits → winner hits → fewer skips).
+- **Live general ranking** — points appear as soon as a match is scored, even mid-round, with a deterministic tiebreak chain (points → exact hits → winner hits → fewer skips).
 - **Per-round winners** — the platform highlights who won each round.
 - **History** — every user's past predictions and points, including matches they skipped ("Não palpitou").